-The 2016 Mumbulla Foundation Grants are now CLOSED.
+The 2017 Mumbulla Foundation Grants are now OPEN.
 Applications are being assessed and outcomes will be advised in November.
-The Mumbulla Foundation 2016 Grants Presentation will be held at 4 pm Friday 2 December at the University of Wollongong Bega Campus.
+The Mumbulla Foundation 2017 Grants Presentation will be held ON Friday 3 December 2017.
+Venue to be advised.
 For further information please contact the foundation.

 The Mumbulla Foundation is the community foundation of the Bega Valley Shire.
 It raises money to give grants for charitable purposes to local charity and not-for-profit community organisations.
 These grants are disbursed in two ways;